worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

     * A README file that guides future readers through the package and how to proceed with replication.
 A recommended template is available [here](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/README_Template.md).
     * Software and version used
     * Line(s) in the main script that should be changed to run the code on a different machine
-    * Approximate run time of the code
-    * A map of folder structure
     * Mapping of outputs to scripts responsible for generating them
     * Any specific requests or guidance for the reviewer